gromin/gmb-demo/README.md

 There is no conflict resolution -- last write always wins.

 Search is local with brute-force, therefore somewhat slow on ~1000 machines.
+Same for sorting.

 Data is random and generated on every server restart by faker.